AAVSO's Nominating Committee is welcoming

 Prospective candidates are advised to read the information provided below, as well the AAVSO By-laws before applying.
-Individuals interested in serving on the Board should self-nominate, and may do so at any time between now and July 31, 2021 by filling out the nomination questionnaire.
+Individuals interested in serving on the Board should self-nominate by filling out the nomination questionnaire by July 15th at 11:59 p.m.
 Incomplete nomination forms will not be considered.

-A slate of candidates will be announced in September, and voting will begin shortly thereafter.
+The candidates will be publicly announced in late August, and voting will begin shortly thereafter.
 Results will be announced at our Fall Meeting.

 Skills, time, and roles

 As with most boards, the skills required of a good board member are more in tune with managing the organization than with participating in the organization.
 The AAVSO is interested in attracting candidates with skills in management, grant proposal writing, law, fundraising, and finance (investment).
 Prospective candidates must commit the time and energy it takes to be a productive board member, typically 5 to 15 hours per month.
 The Board has two face-to-face meetings each year.
 There are also two planned online video meetings each year, spaced between the face-to-face meetings.
 In unusual circumstances, additional video meetings may be called.
 Directors who are assigned to committees will typically need to attend additional video conferencing meetings.

 Board members with the necessary skills, interests, and By-law-mandated experience should be prepared to consider standing for election by the Board to the office of President, Vice President, Secretary, or Treasurer, which have even greater responsibilities and require greater time commitments.

 (From: Ten basic responsibilities of nonprofit boards / Richard T. Ingram.—2nd ed. © 2009 BoardSource)